 Visit retirement communities on your list and talk to those who live and work there

 Be sure to visit any retirement home you are considering, possibly more than once and at different times.
 Talk to the staff, administrator, residents and family members.
 You will want to be prepared to discuss which service option would meet your needs.
-An independent living community or an assisted living/personal care home?
+A senior independent living apartment or an assisted living/personal care home?
 Is memory support services or restorative services an option?

 If you’re choosing a retirement community in Pennsylvania or Maryland, we hope that you will check out one or more of our senior communities.
 Country Meadows has 10 retirement communities in Pennsylvania—in Lancaster, Hershey, Mechanicsburg, Pittsburgh, Wyomissing, York-South, York-West, Allentown, Bethlehem and Easton—as well as a Frederick, Maryland retirement home.

 Please contact us for information or to schedule a tour so that we can introduce you to our full range of services.